… by Michael Shrimpton

 The sad news made headlines in Britain over the Christmas period and rightly so.
 We have lost two very fine talents, both of whom arguably deserved more care and compassion in return for the joy and delight they gave millions.
 RIP, Carrie and Debbie.

-Posted by Michael Shrimpton on December 29, 2016, With 8522 Reads Filed under Investigations.
+Posted by Michael Shrimpton on December 29, 2016, With 8585 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.